Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 ## The "This Ain't D&D Section"

-The hardest thing for habitual D&D players to get used to here is the fact that you won't be able to win an entire battle by snapping their fingers.
+As said above, wizards have plenty to be smug about, but this isn't the same set of things that makes D&D wizards feel smug.
+The hardest thing for habitual D&D players to get used to here is the fact that they won't be able to win an entire battle by snapping their fingers.

 Yes, DFRPG wizards have access to plenty of strong damage-dealing spells.
 And yes, they also have access to plenty of control spells that can stop a monster on its tracks.
 But casting spells takes time and energy.

-To cast that explosive fireball, you need to spend one turn casting the spell and from 0 to 3 additional turns growing it to the desired size and aiming it before you can attack.
+To cast that classic explosive fireball, a wizard need to spend one turn casting the spell and from 0 to 3 additional turns growing it to the desired size and aiming it before they can attack.
 If the party is readying for an ambush, that's a great opening move.
 If you start doing that during a fight, it's likely the Knight and the Barbarian will have killed all enemies by the time you're ready.

+DFRPG wizards really shine in the "utility magic" department.
+That's where you'll find most spells that are both relatively cheap and quick to cast, and do stuff that no other profession can replicate.
+The wise wizard keeps an open mind regarding their spell selection, and plans explosions in advance.

 The upside here is that you don't have to worry about "spell slots" or any of that nonsense.
-You always have access to all the spells you know, and when your energy runs out you can recover it entirely by resting for a few minutes.
+You always have access to all the spells you know, and when your energy runs out you can recover it entirely by resting for a few minutes instead of forcing your party to stick to a fifteen-minute workday.

-DFRPG wizards really shine in the "utility magic" department.
-That's where you'll find most spells that both relatively cheap and quick to cast, and do stuff that no other profession can replicate.